Harold-GC/narf/README.md

 # SRE Performance tool

-Aim to be a simple tool to query and report information from arithmos DB.
+Inspired in old school UNIX commands like sar and iostat, aim to be a simple tool to query and report information from arithmos DB.

 ## Usage